o-yuksel/o-yuksel.github.io/_projects/4_project.md

 This work pioneers models that integrate developmental memory and nonlinear trait correlations, providing a new perspective on how populations can evolve adaptive strategies through past experiences.

 As my template, two identical populations engage in a Lotka-Volterra Big Bully Game within a symmetrical setting.
 The initial traits and sizes of these populations determine how they impact one another—for instance, a larger population tends to bully the smaller one.
+# Lotka-Volterra Big Bully Game
 $$
 G(\mathbf{v}, \mathbf{u}, \mathbf{x}) = \frac{r}{K(\mathbf{v})} \left[ K(\mathbf{v}) - \sum_{j=1}^r a(\mathbf{v}, \mathbf{u}_j) x_j \right]
 $$
 $$
 K(\mathbf{v}) = (1 - v_2^2) K_{\text{max}} \exp \left( -\frac{v_1^2}{2\sigma_k^2} \right)
 $$
+Carrying capacity takes on a maximum value at v =0.The variance oft his distribution, σ2 k , determines the severity with which an individual loses carrying capacity as its strategy deviates from v = 0.
+With a larger variance, the individual suffers less from a deviation.
+The term β introduces an asymmetry into the competition.
+When β>0, an individual with a larger value for v1 has a larger negative effect on an individual with a smaller v1.
 $$
 a(\mathbf{v}, \mathbf{u}_j) = 1 + B_j \exp \left[ -\frac{(v_1 - u_{j1} + \beta)^2}{2\sigma_a^2} \right] - \exp \left[ -\frac{\beta^2}{2\sigma_a^2} \right]
 $$
+The competition term is a normal distribution with respect to v and takes on a maximum when v =uj.
+Its variance, σ2 a, determines how quickly the competition coefficient changes a scompetitors deviate in their strategy values.
+A large variance means that the competition coefficient changes slowly with changes in v.
 $$
 B_j = 1 + B_{\text{max}} (u_{j2} - v_2)
 $$
+The bully function, describes forms of competition where being slightly larger than your neighbor confers a competitive advantage by reducing the negative effects of others and increasing one’s own negative effect on others.

 # G-function / Darwinian dynamics